 SCF is dedicated to the advancement of knowledge and learning and has a concern for the development of responsible personal and social conduct.
-The College's mission includes maintaining high standards to foster a climate of excellence; providing opportunity and access for all; and creating a supportive, personalized environment for maximum student achievement.
+The College's mission includes maintaining high standards to foster a climate of excellence; providing opportunity and access for all; and creating a supportive, safe, personalized environment for maximum student achievement.
 Sharing responsibility for this mission, students and College personnel are joined in a voluntary College community.

-Each student, by applying to and registering for classes at SCF, assumes an obligation to conduct herself/himself in a manner compatible with the College's function as an educational institution and to obey the laws enacted by federal, state and local governments.
+Each student, by applying to and registering for classes at SCF, assumes an obligation to conduct herself/himself in a manner compatible with the College's function as an educational institution and obey the laws enacted by federal, state and local governments.

-This College recognizes that a thoughtful and reasoned search for truth can be conducted only in an atmosphere that is free of intimidation and coercion.
+This College recognizes that a thoughtful and reasoned search for the truth can be conducted only in an atmosphere that is free of intimidation and coercion.
 As such, violence, the threat of violence, disruption to the learning process and intimidation are unacceptable to the College community.

-Students are expected to assume full responsibility for their behavior and will be held accountable for their individual and/or collective actions.
+In summary, students are expected to assume full responsibility for their behavior and will be held accountable for their individual and/or collective actions.

-I. Academic Ethics
+II.
+Academic Ethics